3DXTalker: Unifying Identity, Lip Sync, Emotion, and Spatial Dynamics in Expressive 3D Talking Avatars: Implementation Details

 We adopt 9 evaluation metrics across multiple levels, covering 3D geometry, 2D appearance,beat alignment score, and efficiency, to comprehensively assess 3D talking-avatar generation:

 \mypara{3D geometry}

 \begin{itemize}[leftmargin=*, noitemsep, nolistsep]

-\item Lip Vertex Error (LVE)~\cite{faceformer2022} measures lip synchronization by computing the mean Euclidean distance between the predicted and ground-truth lip-related mesh vertices; \item Upper Face Vertex Error (UFVE)~\cite{stan2023facediffuser} measures the mean Euclidean distance between predicted upper face mesh vertices and ground-truth; \item Upper Face Dynamics Deviation (UFDD)~\cite{xing2023codetalker} measures the deviation in facial dynamics for motion sequences between the predicted upper face mesh vertices and the ground-truth; Both UFVE and UFDD focus on the upper face area, specifically the forehead, eye region, and nose. \item Mean Vertex Error (MVE)~\cite{fan2024unitalker} evaluates geometric reconstruction accuracy by calculating the average Euclidean distance between corresponding vertices of the generated mesh and the ground truth across the entire head region.
+\item Lip Vertex Error (LVE)~\cite{faceformer2022} measures lip synchronization by computing the mean Euclidean distance between the predicted and ground-truth lip-related mesh vertices; \item Upper Face Vertex Error (UFVE)~\cite{stan2023facediffuser} measures the mean Euclidean distance between predicted upper face mesh vertices and ground-truth; \item Upper Face Dynamics Deviation (UFDD)~\cite{xing2023codetalker} measures the deviation in facial dynamics for motion sequences between the predicted upper face mesh vertices and the ground-truth; Both UFVE and UFDD focus on the upper face area, specifically the forehead, eye region, and nose. \item Mean Vertex Error (MVE)~\cite{fan2024unitalker} evaluates geometric reconstruction accuracy by calculating the average Euclidean distance between corresponding vertices of the generated mesh and the ground truth across the entire head region. \end{itemize} \mypara{2D appearance} \begin{itemize}[leftmargin=*, noitemsep, nolistsep]